-Armadale Library has a Makerbot Replicator 2 available for members of our community to access and use to print 3D objects.
+Armadale Library has a FlashForge Guider 2s available for members of our community to access and use to print 3D objects.

 You can bring in your design(s) to Armadale library in either .STL or .OBJ format, or email them to the Digital Services Officer, along with a 3D Print Job form.
 The library does not provide a design service.

-Our Replicator uses PLA plastic, and there are a large variety of colours available (download a job form for details).
+Our 3D printer uses PLA and ABS plastics, and there are a large variety of colours available (download a job form for details).

 Charges are based on total print time with the first hour costing $10 and each additional hour (or part thereof) $3.
 Chat to our Digital Services Officer about your design to find a great balance of speedy output and print quality.

 Special filaments such as aluminium, wood, and glow-in-the-dark cost an additional $5 per print.

 You are limited to the build area of the 3D printer: maximum build size of 250mm(L) x 280mm(W) x 300mm(H).

 The 3D print service operates as ‘first come, first served’ and can depend on the size of the waiting list.
 We may be able to print your design within a day or two, or it could take longer than a week.
 Completed prints can be collected, once notified, from the Library's front counter.
 Payment is due on collection.

 If you choose to paint your build, it's recommended to use acrylic paints on the PLA surface, although enamel hobby paint has also been used successfully, Makerbot have released a handy painting guide as well.